eliranwong/ChromeOSLinux/input_method/fcitx.md

 You may read our notes at: https://github.com/eliranwong/ChromeOSLinux#terminal

-# Conversion between Traditional & Simplified Chinese
+# Use opencc to convert between Traditional & Simplified Chinese

 To install opencc:<br>